1 | 2 | Current Level: 3 | 4 | 5 | 6 | 7

 ls

-→ You should now see my_file.txt
+→ You should now see my_file.txt listed.

 Open your GUI file explorer and navigate to the same directory.
-Does my_file.txt
+Does my_file.txt appear?

-Run the long listing version of ls
+Run the long listing version of ls:

 ls -l

-Note the file size of my_file.txt
+Note the file size of my_file.txt.
+What do you notice?

 To avoid confusion later in the lesson, remove the file: